 And that is the real core of this article!

-Here I will be discussing all about the teak oil, what it is, what it is good for, why & how you should use it for protecting your outdoor garden furniture.
+Here I will be discussing teak oil, what it is, what it is good for, why & how you should use it for protecting your outdoor garden furniture.

 What is Teak Oil?

 Teak oil is a type of wood finish that typically contains a mix of mineral oil, tung oil, and linseed oil.

 Some brands of teak oil may add other ingredients and solvents too, such as petroleum distillate for thinning the paint.

 Teak oil can get applied as a finish to the wood surfaces of common outdoor structures, such as patio furniture, garden furniture, decks, and porches.